Gdoc/Admin

 What is the daily number of confirmed cases?

-This chart shows the number of confirmed COVID-19 cases per day.
+This chart shows the daily number of confirmed COVID-19 cases, as a 7-day rolling average.

 What is important to note about these case figures?